 Local honey, which is known to be highly beneficial in treating seasonal allergies, comes from the bees that live in your neighbourhood.
 There isn't a fixed definition to local honey in terms of mileage, but it usually means 5 mile and up to even 100 mile radius from where you live; the nearer it is, the better.
 As there is no honey production activity in Singapore, the so-called "local honey" does not exist here.
 So, if you reside in Singapore or you have just relocated here and someone sells you "local honey", you know what to do.

 Viscosity of honey varies depending on the nectar source.
-Honey is a reflection of the place (weather, humidity, soil, landscape) and flora the bees forage (nectar viscosity varies depending on flower types).
-Some floral varietals of honey and honey from certain countries are naturally more viscous than others.
-For isntance, honey from China and Taiwan tends to be runnier.
+Honey is a reflection of the place (weather, humidity, rainfall, soil, landscape) and the flora the bees forage (nectar viscosity varies depending on flower types).
+Some floral varietals of honey from certain countries are naturally more viscous than others.
+For instance, honey from China and Taiwan tends to be runnier.
 Another reason for watery honey is harvesting the honey too early when the honeycomb is still unripe and uncapped.
 The bees bees flap their wings to encourage water evaporation until the honey becomes concentrated, and then they cap the honeycomb with wax.
 If honey is harvested before enough water is evaporated, the moisture content will be too high.
 Hence, runny honey is not always a sign of adulteration or production from sugar-fed bees, thus viscosity should not be taken as a deciding factor of honey purity or quality.
 Many of our visitors from the United States and Europe consider runny honey from Asia as "garbage".
-While the reputation of China honey indeed has been horrendous, a bottle of China honey when found to be runny does not necessariy mean for sure that it is totally worthless or it has been mixed with sugar water.
+While the reputation of China honey indeed has been horrendous, a bottle of China honey when found to be runny does not necessarily mean for sure that it is totally worthless or it has been mixed with sugar water.